greghendershott/racket-mode/Reference.md

 done for Racket packages.

-This command will do a `raco make` of racket-mode's .rkt files, creating bytecode files in a `compiled/` subdirectory.
+This command will do a `raco make` of racket-mode's .rkt files, creating bytecode files in `compiled/` subdirectories.
 As a result, when a [`racket-run`](#racket-run) or [`racket-repl`](#racket-repl) command must start the Racket process, it will start faster.